PostgreSQL Scales Further Than Most Think — Here is How to Push It

 )

 write_conn.commit()The caveat is replication lag.
 Writes to the primary take a few milliseconds to appear on replicas.
-If a user creates a record and immediately reads it back, they might not see it.
 Solutions:

 - Read-your-own-writes: route reads to the primary for a short window after a write

-- Just accept it: for dashboards, reports, search results, a few ms of lag rarely matters
+- Accept the lag: for dashboards, reports, and search results, a few ms of lag rarely matters

 TOAST and large values

-If you're storing large JSON blobs or text, PostgreSQL automatically compresses and stores them out-of-line using TOAST (The Oversized-Attribute Storage Technique).
-This is mostly transparent, but it means wide rows don't slow down scans of narrow columns.
+If we store large JSON blobs or text, PostgreSQL automatically compresses and stores them out-of-line using TOAST.
+This is mostly transparent, but means wide rows do not slow down scans of narrow columns.

-However, if you're doing SELECT * on tables with large JSONB columns, you're decompressing data you might not need.
+If we are doing SELECT * on tables with large JSONB columns, we decompress data we might not need.
 Be explicit:

 SELECT * FROM events WHERE created_at > now() - interval '1 hour';

-Some queries are inherently expensive.
-Monthly revenue reports, leaderboard calculations, aggregations across millions of rows.
-Don't run them on every request.
+Some queries are inherently expensive — monthly revenue reports, leaderboard calculations, aggregations across millions of rows.
+Do not run them on every request.

 CREATE MATERIALIZED VIEW monthly_revenue AS